This article has links to products and services we love, which we may make commission from.

 Pack accordingly because there is no such thing as bad weather in Scotland, just bad clothing!

-If you are lucky, you will get to enjoy crisp mornings and glorious East Coast sunrises.
+You will enjoy crisp mornings and glorious East Coast sunrises if you are lucky.

 Expect temperatures as low as 1 degree Celsius and highs of a staggering 7!

-Winters are getting milder, though, so it is not uncommon to see highs of 12 -degree Celsius on weather apps.
+Winters are getting milder, though, so it is not uncommon to see 12-degree Celsius highs on weather apps.

-If you plan to travel out of Edinburgh to do a day trip or road trip, take the shorter days and seasonal opening times into consideration.
+If you plan to travel out of Edinburgh on a day trip or road trip, consider the shorter days and seasonal opening times.

 Edinburgh in Winter Packing List